COVID: India's economy battles widespread unemployment, inflation | DW | 31.01.2022

 Jha and Kapoor are only two out of millions of people affected by India's current economic woes brought on by acute unemployment and spiraling inflation.

-Rising living costs, job losses and inflation have become full-blown crises, according to economists.
+Rising cost of living, job losses and inflation have become full-blown crises, according to economists.

 "Inflation seems poised to rise in the short run, but nothing seems to suggest that the unemployment rate will climb down commensurately.
 The near-term economic outlook therefore looks worse than where India stands today," said Vyas.